-All reports filed with the Director or a Security Officer will be reviewed by the Director of Environmental Health, Safety & Security.
-All reports requiring investigation will be investigated by the Director or the local Police department depending on the type of incident and a belief that a crime may have occurred.
+All reports filed with a Security Officer will be reviewed by University Police Department - Northern Command.
+All reports requiring investigation will be investigated by University Police Department - Northern Command or the local Police department depending on the type of incident and a belief that a crime may have occurred.
 Anyone wishing to file a report of a crime, sexual assault, sexual harassment, incident or disconcerting situation may contact the Security department or any of the persons listed below to make that report.